Skip to content

 The Deutsches Filminstitut & Filmmuseum – Frankfurt, Germany

-Its collection features thousands of film reels, photographs, and posters, and has rolling exhibitions, such as The Sound of Disney 1928-1967 and Stanley Kubrick, alongside permanent ones, such as the invention of film in the late 19th century which focuses on the themes of curiosity, movement, photography, and projection, and the vintage theatres of Berlin.
-One of the museum’s recent exhibitions showcased their latest acquisition of international film posters from the first 40 years of film history.
-These posters were hidden in a salt mine in Grasleben during the Second World War and have since been restored and digitized by the museum.
+Its collection features thousands of film reels, photographs, and posters.
+It has rolling exhibitions, such as The Sound of Disney 1928-1967 and Stanley Kubrick, alongside permanent ones, such as the invention of film in the late 19th century, which focuses on the themes of curiosity, movement, photography, projection, and the vintage theatres of Berlin.
+One of the museum’s recent exhibitions showcased its latest acquisition of international film posters from the first 40 years of film history.
+These posters were hidden in a salt mine in Grasleben during the Second World War and have since been restored and digitised by the museum.

-While the museum’s collection, library, and archives are impressive, the heart of the Deutsches Filminstitut & Filmmuseum is their cinema.
-Established in 1971, the cinema has over 130 seats and screens films from around the world, often with guest speakers brought in to contextualise and discuss the films with the audience.
-The films screened in the cinema often compliment the exhibitions on at the time, which include documentaries of the film production processes of films around the world, and their Classics & Rarities series, which “shows classics from the canon of international film history as well as documentary, short and experimental films that are rarely shown on the big screen”.
+While the museum’s collection, library, and archives are impressive, the heart of the Deutsches Filminstitut & Filmmuseum is its cinema.
+Established in 1971, the cinema has over 130 seats and screens films from around the world, often with guest speakers to contextualise and discuss the movie with the audience.
+The films screened in the cinema usually complement the exhibitions at the time, which include documentaries of the film production processes of cinema around the world and their Classics & Rarities series, which “shows classics from the canon of international film history as well as documentary, short and experimental films that are rarely shown on the big screen”.

 Interior of The Hollywood Museum

-The Hollywood Museum in California is home to over 11,000 pieces of Hollywood movie and TV memorabilia: Photo from The Hollywood Museum
+The Hollywood Museum in California has over 11,000 pieces of Hollywood movie and TV memorabilia—photos from The Hollywood Museum.

 The Hollywood Museum – Hollywood, CA, United States

 The Hollywood Museum in California is home to over 11,000 pieces of Hollywood movie and TV memorabilia, including film reels, photographs, costumes, scripts, and stop-motion animation figurines.
-The museum is situated within the historic Max Factor building on Highland Avenue, which was designed by American architect S. Charles Lee, who is widely considered to be one of the most distinguished designers of motion picture theatres.
+The museum is situated within the historic Max Factor building on Highland Avenue, designed by American architect S. Charles Lee, who is widely considered one of the most distinguished designers of motion picture theatres.

-The ingenious make-up artist Max Factor was also a key figure in Hollywood as he designed the looks of Classic Hollywood icons such as Jean Harlow, Joan Crawford, and Judy Garland.
+The ingenious make-up artist Max Factor was also a key figure in Hollywood.
+He designed the looks of Classic Hollywood icons such as Jean Harlow, Joan Crawford, and Judy Garland.

 The museum is split into four floors and showcases a variety of objects from Hollywood’s silent era up to contemporary cinema.
-The collection includes personal artifacts owned by stars, such as cars, Marilyn Monroe’s iconic million-dollar dress, and Elvis Presley’s dressing gown, the history of Hollywood and its Walk of Fame, and exhibits designed to showcase the Rat Pack, The Flintstones, Rocky Balboa, Baywatch, Harry Potter, and Star Trek, among others.
+The collection includes personal artefacts owned by stars, such as cars, Marilyn Monroe’s iconic million-dollar dress, and Elvis Presley’s dressing gown.
+It also consists of the history of Hollywood and its Walk of Fame and exhibits designed to showcase the Rat Pack, The Flintstones, Rocky Balboa, Baywatch, Harry Potter, and Star Trek, among others.

-Not to be missed is the museum’s lower level, which is a replica of Hannibal Lecter’s jail cell from The Silence of the Lambs.
-The lower floor has a section dedicated to cult horror film favourites, including Elvira, Boris Karloff’s mummy, vampire, and Frankenstein and his bride.
+The museum’s lower level, a replica of Hannibal Lecter’s jail cell from The Silence of the Lambs, should not be missed.
+The lower floor also has a section dedicated to cult horror film favourites, including Elvira, Boris Karloff’s mummy, vampire, and Frankenstein and his bride.

 Interior of the Sergei Paradjanov Museum

-Paradjanov rose to fame after his film Shadows of Forgotten Ancestors: Photo from Armenia Discovery
+Paradjanov became famous after his film Shadows of Forgotten Ancestors: Photo from Armenia Discovery.

 The Sergei Paradjanov Museum – Yerevan, Armenia

 Paradjanov rose to fame after his film Shadows of Forgotten Ancestors.
-His native Soviet Union did not approve of the film and rewarded him with being banned from making films.
+His native Soviet Union disapproved of the film and rewarded him with being banned from making films.
 Defiant, Parajanov moved to Armenia and made The Colour of Pomegranates.
 An experimental film, it told the story of an Armenian poet without dialogue and limited camera movement.
-Although this film proved just as popular as Shadows of Forgotten Ancestors, Paradjanov was thrown in jail for five years because of it.
+Although this film proved just as popular as Shadows of Forgotten Ancestors, Paradjanov was jailed for five years because of it.

-To celebrate his work and tenacity, the museum’s collection showcases Paradjanov’s cinematic work, including film reels and scripts, alongside handmade playing cards and 600 original artworks he made in prison, and recreations of his rooms in Tbilisi.
+To celebrate his work and tenacity, the museum’s collection showcases Paradjanov’s cinematic work, including film reels and scripts, handmade playing cards, 600 original artworks he made in prison, and recreations of his rooms in Tbilisi.
 The museum also features archives which “include an extensive correspondence of the director with Lilia Brik, Andrei Tarkovsky, Mikhail Vartanov, Federico Fellini, Yuri Nikulin, and other cultural figures”.

-Of the museum, Soviet cinematographer and close friend of Parajanov, Mikhail Vartanov said: “is there anywhere in the world a museum of Sergei Parajanov?
-A museum of his works – his graphics, dolls, collages, photographs, 23 screenplays and librettos of unrealized productions in cinema, theater, ballet… It would become an adornment and pride of any city.
-I know that sooner or later Parajanov’s screenplays and librettos would be published in a book and I hope that the city with that museum is going to be Yerevan”.
+Of the museum, Soviet cinematographer and close friend of Parajanov, Mikhail Vartanov, said: “Is there anywhere in the world a museum of Sergei Parajanov?
+A museum of his works – his graphics, dolls, collages, photographs, 23 screenplays and librettos of unrealised productions in cinema, theatre, ballet… It would become an adornment and pride of any city.
+I know that Parajanov’s screenplays and librettos will be published in a book sooner or later, and I hope that the city with that museum will be Yerevan”.

 Interior of The National Museum of Cinema, Italy

-The building that houses the National Museum of Cinema in Italy was originally intended to be a synagogue: Photo from Inexhibit
+The building that houses the National Museum of Cinema in Italy was initially intended as a synagogue: Photo from Inexhibit.

 National Museum of Cinema – Torino, Italy